The Bickersons: Radio origins

+Structure

 The typical Miller introduction would set the scene:

 The Bickersons... have retired.
 Three o'clock in the morning finds Mrs. Bickerson wide awake and anxious, as poor husband John, victim of contagious insomnia, or Schmoe's Disease, broadcasts the telltale signs of the dreaded affliction.
 Listen...

 The listener heard a chorus of low-roaring snoring, punctuated occasionally with something that sounded like laughing mixed with crying.
 Blanche would awaken John, even at three in the morning, and the feuding would continue with their trademark arguments about John's jobs, Blanche's domestic abilities, Blanche's continual wasteful spending of his money; John's alleged eye for neighbor Gloria Gooseby, Blanche's shiftless brother Amos (played by Thomas, whose real given name was Amos), her other family members (notably her sister, Clara) or John's taste for bourbon.

 Sometimes, they would go off on random rants about various scenarios.
 Blanche usually moaning about not having children, and, after unloading on him about how miserable life would be for a child in that house, would accuse John of not feeding their non-existent baby (after calling him an unsympathetic unfeeling wretch), or John ranting about Blanche marrying someone else (usually their tightwad physician, Dr. Hersey) and him living off of his money, usually after John was taunted into making out a will.

 During their spats, Blanche would often try to force John to do something that normally wouldn't be done at such an early morning hour, such as the aforementioned will; going to Dr. Hersey's office to cure his snoring; or getting re-married.
 She usually taunted him into these actions, by saying, "You'll say it, but you won't do it.
 Do it now!"

 In fairness, John once turned the tables on Blanche by trying to provoke her (using the "you'll say it, but you won't do it!" spiel) into buying him a race-horse after she took his money and squandered it on a bookie.

 Rounding out the cast was future children's television favorite Pinky Lee in occasional supporting roles.

-As New York Herald Tribune critic John Crosby described them (in the May 25, 1948 column which gave the couple their nickname, "The Bickering [Battling?
-See Talk] Bickersons"):
+As New York Herald Tribune critic John Crosby described them (in his May 1948 column which gave the couple their nickname, "The Bickering Bickersons"):

 Blanche... is one of the monstrous shrews of all time.
 She makes her husband... take two jobs, a total of 16 working hours, in order to bring in more money which she squanders on minks and the stock market.
 Meanwhile, he can't afford a new pair of shoes and goes around with his feet painted black.
 In the few hours he has to sleep, she heckles him all night with the accusation that he doesn't love her.
 Her aim appears to be to drive her husband crazy and she succeeds very nicely.
 The harassed John's only weapon is insult, at which he's pretty good.